 - Being Personal Isn't Professional: Her reasoning for being uptight and uncaring is the feeling she has to put her personal feelings aside to complete the mission.
 In truth, she cares deeply, but is afraid to show it lest it puts others at risk.

-- Bodyguard Babe: Some of her work back on Earth before it gets completely destroyed was this.
+- Bodyguard Babes: Some of her work back on Earth before it gets completely destroyed was this.
 Her loyalty mission also involves both her and the Boss guarding a VIP from assassins.

 - Deadpan Snarker: Has no problem trading quips with the Boss over his lack of subtlety.
 As well as Pierce for his incessant whining.

 - Death by Adaptation: Her name can be found on the memorial wall in Agents of Mayhem.